 14-5.
 Split Purchases

 a.
 A split purchase is the intentional breaking down of a known requirement to stay within a CH’s single purchase limit or the MPT to avoid other procurement methods or competition requirements.
 Split purchases are prohibited with the GPC (FAR 13.003(c)(2)).
-Requirements exceeding the MPT should be directed to the contracting office.
+Direct requirements exceeding the MPT to the contracting office.
 Cardholders and A/OPCs should check with their legal advisor if unsure whether a proposed purchase would be considered split.

 b.
 The requirement is the total quantity and price known at the time of purchase.
 If a CH purchases as they become aware of a requirement, the requirement is each purchase.
 If a CH consolidates purchases and buys once a day, the requirement becomes what was received during that day.